 - Processes and forms of cultural opening and closing

 It is creating and participating in cooperations for externally funded research initiatives, i.e. CEDITRAA (Cultural Entrepreneurship and Digital Transformation in Africa and Asia) and the Forum for Human Differentiation (Forum Humandifferenzierung).

 The Center for Intertercultural Studies (ZIS) additionally endeavors to convey these issues within university teaching and interdisciplinary academic activities, in particular through interdisciplinary events (regular guest lectures by international fellows, lecture series, and public conferences, as well as the presentation of projects and workshops of initiated research groups).

-ZIS is especially committed to the advancement of junior faculty members and independent scholars.
-It cooperates with institutions of similar orientation (such as the worldwide Consortium for the Humanities in Milwaukee, Wisconsin), encourages fund-raising efforts, and seeks to collaborate with all organizations which share its goals.
+ZIS is particularly committed to the advancement of junior faculty members and internationalisation.
+It cooperates internationally with similarly oriented institutions (such as the Consortium for the Humanities in Milwaukee, Wisconsin) and encourages fund-raising efforts.